FEBRUARY 2026 · 7 MIN READ

 Session management flaws

-USSD sessions are inherently stateless at the protocol level, so the application layer must manage state.
+USSD is session-oriented at the protocol level, but sessions are short-lived and the application layer must track state across menu interactions.
 We frequently find session tokens that are predictable, sessions that do not expire properly, or sessions that can be hijacked by manipulating parameters at the gateway level.

 Authentication bypasses